 Eligibility requirements for Lehigh students studying abroad vary by program.

-Students must be enrolled full-time and in good academic and disciplinary standing to study abroad.
+Students must be enrolled full-time and in good academic, disciplinary, and financial standing to study abroad.

 Lehigh-led programs may have additional prerequisites.
 Check the program description to learn more.

 To participate in a semester or year program, students must have a GPA of at 2.7, or an average of 2.7 over the last two semesters.
 They must also have completed at least 36 credit hours (three semesters) of college coursework.
 Program providers or partner universities may have additional eligibility requirements.

 In rare cases, students who do not meet these criteria may petition.